bastion-rs/blog/_posts/2020-06-14-bastion-floating-on-tide-part-2.md

 ### Step three, create a child

-Let's now head bback to our main function, and build our bastion:
+Let's now head back to our main function, and build our bastion:

 ```rust
 fn main() {

     // We need a bastion in order to run everything